Fall is here which means cooler weather in Southern Arizona and plenty of fun things to do in Tucson!

 Here are more than 20 things to do in Southern Arizona this Fall 2015

 UA Football Game – September 3rd – November 14th – Bear Down and watch the Wildcats play at home!

 Marana Pumpkin Patch & Farm Festival – October 3rd – 31st – We go every year and love picking pumpkins, visiting farm animals and other festive fall activities.
 We go every year, you can see more from our experience here.

 Apple Annie’s Pumpkin Festival – Weekends September 19th – October 31st – Pick your own pumpkins, fall produce and of course apples.
 Enjoy the largest corn maze in Arizona with 2 levels of difficulty.
 Arrive early for pumpkin pancakes or stay through lunch for apple burgers!

-Buckelew Farm Pumpkin Patch and Corn Maze – Weekends October 10th – 31st – Another pumpkin picking opportunity with lots of fall fun activities.
-Older kids and adults may also enjoy Terror in the Corn Fields: Find your way through the corn maze in the dark with flashlights or partake in the haunted version.
+Buckelew Farm Terror in the Corn Maz – Weekends October 10th – 31st – Older kids and adults may also enjoy Terror in the Corn Fields: Find your way through the corn maze in the dark with flashlights or partake in the haunted version.

 Tucson Meet Yourself Festival – October 9th & 11th – Head downtown to enjoy musicians, artisans, dancers, food, special exhibits that celebrate our Southern Arizona.

 Mount Lemmon OktoberFest – Weekends September 19th – October 11th – Enjoy the changing fall colors of Mount Lemmon and German food, beer, music and dancing